Global $L^\infty$-bounds and long-time behavior of a diffusive epidemic system in heterogeneous environment: Preliminaries and main results

 \textbf{(a) Case $\mu>0$ on $\bar\Omega\times[0,\infty)$}

-8pt In this case, we further assume that \begin{itemize} \item[{\rm (A5)}] There exists $\sigma_0>0$ such that $\mu(x, t)\ge \sigma_0$ for all $x\in\bar\Omega$ and $t\ge 0$. \end{itemize} Biologically, (A5) means that there are losses of infected individuals due to disease-induced mortality.

-Under the assumption (A5), our main result about the dynamical behavior of the solution of \eqref{density} reads as follows.
+5pt In this case, we further assume that \begin{itemize} \item[{\rm (A3)}] There exists $\sigma_0>0$ such that $\mu(x, t)\ge \sigma_0$ for all $x\in\bar\Omega$ and $t\ge 0$. \end{itemize} { Biologically, (A3) means that there are losses of infected individuals due to disease-induced mortality.} Under (A3), our main result about the dynamical behavior of the solution of \eqref{density} reads as follows.

-\begin{Theorem} Assume that {\rm (A1)-(A5)} hold.
+\begin{Theorem} Assume that {\rm (A1)-(A3)} hold.
 Let $(S,I)$ be the unique solution of \eqref{density}.
-Then the following assertions hold. \begin{itemize} \item[\rm{(i)}] If $p\geq1$, we have $(S,I)\to(S_*,0)$ uniformly on $\bar\Omega$ as $t\to\infty$, where $S_*$ is a positive constant.
+Then the following assertions hold: \begin{itemize} \item[\rm{(i)}] If $p\geq1$, we have $(S,I)\to(S_*,0)$ uniformly on $\bar\Omega$ as $t\to\infty$, where $S_*$ is a positive constant.
 Moreover, $S_*\in (0, \sup_{\Omega\times(0,\infty)}{(\gamma+\mu)}/{\beta}]$ if $p=1$. \item[\rm{(ii)}] If $0<p<1$, we have $(S,I)\to(0,0)$ uniformly on $\bar\Omega$ as $t\to\infty$. \end{itemize} \end{Theorem}

 \textbf{(b) Case $\mu=0$ on $\bar\Omega\times[0,\infty)$}